-QuickBooks’ Self-Assessment Ready plan for freelancers and independent contractors costs £8.00 a month.
+QuickBooks’ Self-Assessment plan for freelancers and independent contractors costs £8.00 a month.
 They also have a choice of plans for small businesses and VAT-registered companies in their Making Tax Digital for VAT Ready category, starting at £12.00 a month.

-Try out the invoicing app plan that suits your business best.
 Both Quickbooks for Self-Employed and Quickbooks for Small Businesses are available on iPhone and Android.